Header Monthly Email Threat Review

 Background

-CVE-2021-44228, also known as Log4Shell, is a vulnerability in the popular Java logging package log4j.
+CVE-2021-44228, or also known as Log4Shell, is a vulnerability in the popular Java logging package log4j.

 Attack procedure

-Hornetsecurity Statement
+Statement Hornetsecurity

 References